cybertraining-dsc/su22-reu-385/time-series-prediction/lag-plot/lag-plot.md

 in the data; whether it is positive or negative depends on the slope of the dataset's line.

 The following example showcase the lag plot.
-It is copied from [@lag-geeksforgeeks]
+It is copied from [@www-lag-geeksforgeeks]

 ``` python
 # Import Libraries